BACK ALLEY JAZZ

 S. Paxton between 73rd & 74th

-Throughout the afternoon guests are invited to hang out at the picnic area (you are welcome to bring a picnic), enjoy food available for purchase from Robinson’s Ribs, brush up on South Shore jazz history in the “Learning Lab” curated by SAIC graduate students, and/or participate in all-ages activities organized by the Hyde Park Art Center and at each of the installation/performance sites.
-CLICK HERE FOR MORE INFORMATION ABOUT ACTIVITIES ON THE STREET.
+Throughout the afternoon guests were invited to hang out at the picnic area, enjoy food available for purchase from 3 J’s Restaurant, brush up on South Shore jazz history in the “Learning Lab” curated by SAIC graduate students, and participate in all-ages activities organized by the Hyde Park Art Center and at each of the installation/performance sites.

 SCHEDULE & ARTISTS